iamdhairyagandhi/research-project/README.md

 ## Good Question Identifier:

-The model will identify questions that are good using a traditional grading system with the help of 4 criteria. a) Relevance and Context, b) Open Ended Nature, c) ——————— and, d) ——————.
-Each criterion is given a grading scale respective to their importance in formation of a good question and total tallies upto 30 points.
+The model will identify questions that are good using a traditional grading system with the help of 4 criteria. a) Relevance and Context, and b) Open Ended Nature.
+Each criterion is given a grading scale respective to their importance in formation of a good question and total tallies upto 11 points.
 The grade scale is described below.
 The models in each criterion will determine how many points each question is worth.
 If the combined tally of points from each criterion is more than or equal to 21 points (70%), the question is considered as a good question.
 The program will sort the questions in an order that starts from the good-est question to the worst.

 Some of the text processing ML algorithms I used in my models are:
 - Stopwords filteration